This article introduces how to merge non adjacent partitions in Windows 10/8/7/Vista/XP (32/64 bit) and Windows Server 2019/2016/2012/2008/2003 R2.

 All disk partitions are allocated when installing Operating System, but sometimes you need to merge two partitions.
-For example: one of the drives is running out of space, you may combine another drive to increase free space.
+For example: C drive is running out of space, you may consider merging with another volume to increase free space.
 If there are too many volumes created, you may also combine partitions together.

-To combine two continuous partitions, you can achieve in Windows native Disk Management without software.
-For example: there are drives C, D, E and F in the same disk, if you want to combine D and E drive, follow the steps:
+To combine two partitions, one of the choices is running Windows native Disk Management.
+However, only when your disk partition configuration meet the requirements, yon can merge 2 partitions without software.
+For example: there are drives C, D, E and F in the same disk, if drive D and E are both Primary or Logical partition, you can combine drive E to D by following the steps:

 - Back up or transfer all files in drive E.